Nourish Your Life with a Year End Review

 Instead of rushing towards the future, consider slowing down, listening within and first sifting through memories of your year past, surfacing insights and harvesting learning.

-If we prioritize strategizing for the new year, we can miss the wisdom that is available when we pay attention to the nudges, yearnings and questions alive in our hearts in the here and now.
+If we prioritize strategizing for the New Year, we can miss the wisdom that’s available when we pay attention to the nudges, yearnings and questions alive in our hearts in the here and now.

 You may also discover the gentle power of writing down your dreams and wishes, if you drop a determination to turn them immediately into goals.